FinerDetails/MOCO_Project/README.md

 Using a physical device instead of an emulator is highly recommended.

 Please check the file local.properties as well and change the SDK path to wherever your Android SDK is stored.

+Please be aware as well that the ArActivity uses geospatial anchors -> Terrain Anchor.
+This means that the activity requires a bright area where its possible to track points, otherwise the creation of an earth image will fail.
+The activity also requires VPS to place the Anchors precisely.
+It is possible to place anchors just through the GPS signal but the anchors could end up extremely off the original position.
+In the worst case all anchor Positions will be around 0 altiude, 0 longitude, 0, latitude.
+Therefore it is recommended to test this with an open log panel to actually see if the anchors were placed properly.

 Some references used in the creation of the code: https://developers.google.com/maps/documentation/android-sdk/map